beetrootpaul/dart-07/README.md

 - first, you mess with the enemy on **Emerald Islands**
 - then you continue to the **Outpost in Space** (⚠️ under development ⚠️)
-- in order to reach the interstellar **Phoslar Mine** (⚠️ under development ⚠️) and prevent the enemy from utilizing that precious resource
+- in order to reach the interstellar **Phoslar Mine** (⚠️ under development ⚠️) and prevent the enemy from utilising that precious resource

 Destroy enemies along the way to increase your score, grab power-ups left by them and survive a boss fight in order to